View our How to manage Heartworms video.

 Common Drug Name

-Some intestinal parasites, such as hookworms can be spread to people.
+Some intestinal parasites, such as hookworms and roundworms can be spread to people.
 Talk to your veterinarian about other measures you can take to prevent your pet from being infected with intestinal worms, and protecting yourself.

 What should I do if I miss a dose?